simp/rubygem-simp-beaker-helpers/README.md

 The version of InSpec to use when running inspec tests.
 Currently hard-coded to `4.16.14` due to a bug introduced in `4.16.15`.

-Let to 'latest' to use the latest available in the upstream repos.
+Set to 'latest' to use the latest available in the upstream repos.

 ## Examples